sagemath/trac_to_gh/Issue 9094.md

 # Issue 9094: is_square and sqrt for fraction fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9094

 Original creator: robertwb